ryanboswell/WordPress-Security-Coding-Standards/README.md

 This was born out of a need to quickly evaluate third party plugins for security concerns, while ignoring code style standards.
 But this ruleset is also a good start for sniffing critical issues in any legacy plugin that hasn't been adhering to the WPCS.

+## The Base Rules

+The code sniffs I've included and the severity elevation I've done on some of them (from warning to error) are focused on a more enterprise-security minded environment.
+These are the base rules I used to decide what sniffs to include and what not to.

+1.  **File system reads and writes are disallowed.** This is important in multi-server installations where accessing the filesystem (outside of `wp-content/uploads`) is considered highly un-reliable and un-safe.
+2.  **No PHP runtime changes.** In production environments, it's generally unwise to change runtime configuration on the fly, so don't do it.
+3.  **Minimize dead or debug code.** This is mostly a code style, but can also be a major security check.
+If vast portions of code are commented out, that could be a security hole and it warrants further investigation.
+4.  **Some things don't work in a cached environment.** When running a WordPress site behind a caching layer, it's important to know what information is safe to use and set and what is not.
+Cookies and session data can get cached if you're not careful and expose sensitive data to other users.
+So it's best not to mess with those.
+5.  **Validate and Sanitize All The Things.** Should be self-explanatory.

 ## Prerequisites

 1. [PHPCS][phpcs]